jermanuts/feather-docs/content/_guides/transaction_fee.md

 #### Who receives the transaction fee?

-The fee is paid to the miner that mines the block that includes the transaction.
+The fee is paid to the entity that mines the block that includes the transaction.
 The Feather developers do not take a cut from the transaction fee.